Telerik-Verified-Plugins/Firebase/doc/index.md

 1. Create Firebase instance.

-    //Use YOUR Firebase URL (not the one below) var fb = new Firebase("https://<your-firebase>.firebaseio.com");
+    // Use YOUR Firebase URL (not the one below) var fb = new Firebase("https://<your-firebase>.firebaseio.com");

 2. Save Data